-If you are coming from outside of the UK, getting a UK mobile phone SIM could save you money.
+If you’re coming from outside of the UK, getting a UK mobile phone SIM could save you money.

-There are several mobile network providers in the UK, including 3, O2, EE, Vodafone, Tesco Mobile and GiffGaff, who provide similar services in different packages.
+There are several mobile network providers in the UK, including Three, O2, EE, Vodafone, Tesco Mobile and GiffGaff, who provide similar services in different packages.
 SIM cards are readily available to buy at major airports, in supermarkets and many local shops.

 You can buy a SIM card and a 30-day contract with it, which you can choose to extend or opt-out of.

 Two ways to pay for mobile phone service in the UK

-If you think you will need an unlimited amount of minutes, texts and a large data allowance this may be the best deal for you.
+If you think you’ll need an unlimited amount of minutes, texts and a large data allowance this may be the best deal for you.

 Paying monthly means taking up a 12-36 month contract, so you should think about if you want to commit to this length of time.